-The result is a unique offering for Auckland, ranging from odd combinations like chicken skin with parfait and cherry, to more seamless indulgences like a 300g aged scotch served with beetroot and bone marrow.
-You’ve also got essential orders like the octopus with chipotle, sauce mole, and pickled carrot, and cheddar pao with honey and goat curd.
+The result is a unique offering for Auckland, ranging from odd combinations like chicken skin with parfait and cherry to more seamless indulgences like a 300g aged scotch served with salsa verde and bone marrow.
+You’ve also got essential orders like the octopus with hibiscus and pickled carrot and the cheddar pao with honey and goats curd.

 Address: Corner of Galway & Commerce St, Britomart, Auckland CBD, Auckland 1010, New Zealand

 Contact: +64 9869 5522

 Opening Hours: Tuesday – Saturday (11:30 am – 2:30 pm; 5:30 pm – 9:30 pm)

 A playful tequila and mezcal bar, Ghost Donkey’s is the latest for Auckland’s unquenchable appetite for Mexican food.
 The bright, kitschy space is a hub of $16-for-two tacos driven by primary flavours like crumbed marketfish, grilled jackfruit and a spicier-than-usual version of the classic al pastor.
 Pair those up with some Mexican fried chicken or the signature Ghost Donkey bowl with chickpea & bean fritters, charred pineapple, and sikkil pak.